JoannaMacDev/JoannaMacDev.github.io/_posts/2017-05-18-Interactors-Part-1.md

 }
 ```

-We need to hold on to a reference to the view; from the protocol's point of view, this property can be readonly, we will implement it as readwrite in the implementing class.
+We need to hold on to a reference to the view; from the protocol's point of view, this property can be readonly; although we will implement it as readwrite in the implementing class in order to be able to connect it to a view in IB.

-And we declare a requirement for a configureView() method to set up the view's initial state and an updateView() method to react when the interactor is notified of a change.
+Then we declare a requirement for a configureView() method to set up the view's initial state and an updateView() method to react when the interactor is notified of a change.

 ```swift
 extension ViewInteractorProtocol